TomInTheBytes/SANS-HHC-2024/docs/act_1/cURLing.md

             establish a secure connection to it.
 To learn more about this situation and how to fix it, please visit the web page mentioned above.
             ```
         We need to instruct curl to trust the self-signed certificate.
-The is a [special flag](https://curl.se/docs/manpage.html#-k) that lets curl skip the verification step.
+The is the [-k flag](https://curl.se/docs/manpage.html#-k) that lets curl skip the verification step.
 We can then send our request to the webbpage:

         ``` sh
         curl -k https://curlingfun:9090/